 Will the Ascon Site be developed?

-There are no immediate development plans.
-Any future development consideration would be a separate and public Environmental Impact Review process before the City of Huntington Beach, with DTSC certifying allowable uses.
+There are no development plans.
+Should there be any development considered in future years, this would require a separate and public Environmental Impact Review process before the City of Huntington Beach, with public input and with DTSC certifying allowable uses.

 Where can I find more information?

 The fact sheets and documents for the work conducted at the Ascon Landfill Site are available on this website and on the DTSC website, Envirostor.
 If you have questions, please call the project hotline, 714-388-1825.